NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/EuthanasiaProrotocls.md

  * The Isoflurane mixture is raised to 5% and kept this way for 5-10 minutes.
 This puts the bird in very deep anesthesia.
  * Then, the bird is decapitated while anesthetized.
  * The carcass and the head are disposed of as in (1).
- * If, for whatever reason (pain or adaptation to anesthesia in a long surgery), the bird is prone to wake, then a 1mL syringe with euthasol (0.2mL for finch, 0.3 for canary) is prepared during the 10 minutes.
+ * If, for whatever reason (pain or adaptation to anesthesia in a long surgery), the bird is prone to wake, then a 1mL syringe with pentobarbital (0.2mL for finch, 0.3 for canary) is prepared during the 10 minutes.
  * Then, the procedure is as (1) above: injection IC while the bird is anesthetized, waiting for breathing to stop, and decapitation.
  * If the brain is needed for histology then the bird is not decapitated.
-Instead, the procedure after the euthasol injection is as in (2)
+Instead, the procedure after the pentobarbital injection is as in (2)